leodflag/TimesML/README.md

 # TimesML
 ---
 ## About
-This package is used for time series data analysis.
-In the future, analysis methods such as statistical models and machine learning models will be incorporated so that users can easily use them.
+This package was developed for time series data analysis and machine learning tasks.
+The aim of TimesML is to provide high-level APIs that developers and data scientists can easily model their times series data.
+We plan to support more machine learning models in the future.
+Thank you for your support, please star⭐ this project if you like.

 ## List of module
 #### Math